-Immediate Now - Planeta.com
+Immediate Now

 Buzzwords

 One of the buzzwords that should signify the expectation that things happen right now, whether or not that’s a good thing.
 Customer service?
 We want it now.
 Attention, please.
 Now.
-Presenting, the immediate now.
+Presenting, the immediate now (recently updated!)

 The immediate now is often expected in real-time messaging.
 How do we respond to messages that demand an immediate reply?
 Easy if we’re checking at that particular time, a bit awkward if we’re reading the message a few hours or days later.